vtexdocs/help-center-content/docs/tutorials/en/how-to-calculate-the-kit-freight.md

 ---
-title: How to calculate the kit freight
+title: 'How to calculate the kit freight'
 id: frequentlyAskedQuestions_154
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:50.878Z